root-project/root/README/ReleaseNotes/v604/index.md

 ### Interpreter
 - Fix redirection [ROOT-7053]
 - Take the language and target options from the PCH [ROOT-7478] [ROOT-6966]
+- Properly recover from a template instantiation failure when looking up a class in the interpreter [ROOT-7462]

 Changes will be part of the future v6.04/04.